-D. Notice of Alleged Violations
+F. Notice of Alleged Violations

-- Absent exigent circumstances, the Student Conduct Authority will notify a respondent of any alleged Code violation(s) within five business days after receiving all appropriate information. - 2.
+- Absent exigent circumstances, the Student Conduct Authority will notify a respondent of any alleged Code violation(s) a minimum of within seven business days before a disciplinary proceeding. - 2.
 Written notice given to any complainant(s) or respondent(s) will include: - a.
 Sufficient detail to allow the student to prepare a response (including source of information, description of the alleged behavior(s), and specific alleged Code violation(s)); and - b.
-The date, time, and location of an information session, during which the complainant or respondent may view all materials related to the case, receive instruction regarding the student conduct process and the student's rights, and discuss the type of resolution process to be utilized. - c.
-Notice that a student may waive the information session and advance directly to a formal hearing process by submitting notification in writing within two business days after the sending of the notice of alleged violation(s). - 3.
-Parent(s) of any student under the age of eighteen at the time of the alleged violation(s) may also be notified of pending alleged violation(s).
+The date, time, and location of an information session, during which the complainant or respondent may view all known inculpatory or exculpatory information related to the allegation, a listing of all witnesses who have or will provide information in a proceeding, receive instruction regarding the student conduct process and the student's rights, and discuss the type of resolution process to be utilized. - c.
+Notice that a student may waive the information session and advance directly to a formal hearing process by submitting notification in writing within two business days after the sending of the notice of alleged violation(s).
+If the information session is waived, not less than five days before any disciplinary proceeding on the charge, a student will receive a statement of available processes and rights, an opportunity to view all known inculpatory or exculpatory information related to the allegation, and a listing of all known witnesses who have or will provide information a minimum of five days prior to any disciplinary proceeding. - d.
+A separate notice including the date, time, and location of the disciplinary proceeding (if applicable) will be provided a minimum of seven days before any such proceeding. - 3.
+Parent(s) of any student under the age of eighteen at the time of the alleged violation(s)may also be notified of pending alleged violation(s).

-E. Information Session
+G.Information Session